SriPeru/Responsive-emails/more_resources.md

 1. Use simple design -> try to go with Single column layout to reduce the clutter

-2. Font should be clear and easy to ready - otherwise user will skip.
+2. Font should be clear and easy to read - otherwise user will skip.
 At minimum, use 13 or 14 pixels for the text and 20-22 for the titles.
 This will make your email much more readable on a small screen.

 3. Try to avoid hyperlinks and use big buttons to highlight, better to add tap to call to make your email friendly